Today is the hundredth of Carole Schmitz’ Questionnaire that we are publishing. And to celebrate this anniversary, we have a special guest.

 In terms of social networks, are you rather Instagram, Facebook, Tik Tok or Snapchat and why?

 I am quite ambivalent on the topic.
 While I realize the ubiquity of social media today, I dread them.
-I think I post very two years, mostly when someone crosses the Rubicon, feeling like an undertaker… One of the stupidest thing I said (and there is a lot), when a friend told me years ago that someone was “famous” on Instagram, I replied that being famous on Instagram was like being rich at Monopoly.
+I think I post every two years, mostly when someone crosses the Rubicon, feeling like an undertaker… One of the stupidest thing I said (and there is a lot), when a friend told me years ago that someone was “famous” on Instagram, I replied that being famous on Instagram was like being rich at Monopoly.
 Today, I could not be more wrong, when brands, magazines and movie studios cast talents on their followings.
 Not sure it is a good thing…

 Color or B&W?